google-deepmind/alphafold/server/README.md

 *   `rnaSequence` – used for RNA (single strand)
 *   `ligand` – used for allowed ligands
 *   `ion` – used for allowed ions
+*   `dialect` – The dialect of the input JSON.
+It should be set to `alphafoldserver`
+*   `version` – The version of the input JSON.
+It should be set to 1.
+See [versions](#versions) below for more information.

+## Versions

+The top-level `version` field (for the `alphafoldserver` dialect) can be either `undefined` or `1`.
+The following features have been added in respective
+versions:

+*   Not set: the initial AlphaFold Server input format.
+*   `1`: added the option of specifying external templates using newly added fields `maxTemplateDate` and `useStructureTemplate`.

 ### Protein chains